Know Your Value: Defying Work-for-Hire for Photographer Empowerment

 Work-For-Hire is Bad For Clients

-Work-for-hire is also bad for clients.
 There are two reasons to hire one photographer over another.
-The first is purely price.
+First, you hire a photographer purely based on price.
 If that's your criteria then you'll usually get what you pay for.
 I don't mean that in a bad way either.
+In fact, that's a neutral statement.

 Read Why The Copyright Matters To Photographers